oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```
 Note that blinded and unblinded claim names can be mixed in `SD-CLAIMS` and accordingly in `SD-DISCLOSURES`.

-## Verifying an SD-JWT-Disclosure
+## Verifying an Holder-Selected Disclosures JWT

 A verifier checks that

- * for each claim in `SD-JWT-DISCLOSURE`, the hash digest over the disclosed values
+ * for each claim in `HOLDER-SELECTED-DISCLOSURES-JWT`, the hash digest over the disclosed values
    matches the hash digest under the given claim name in `SD-JWT`,
- * if holder binding is used, the `SD-JWT-DISCLOSURE` was signed by the private key
+ * if holder binding is used, the `HOLDER-SELECTED-DISCLOSURES-JWT` was signed by the private key
  belonging to `HOLDER-PUBLIC-KEY`.

 The detailed algorithm is described below.

 # Data Formats

-This section defines data formats for SD-JWTs (containing hash digests of the salted
+This section defines data formats for SD-JWT (containing hash digests of the salted
-claim values), SD-JWT Salt/Value Containers (containing the mapping of the
+claim values), Issuer-Issued Disclosures object (containing the mapping of the
-plain-text claim values and the salt values), and SD-JWT-Disclosures (containing a
+plain-text claim values and the salt values), and Holder-Selected Disclosures JWT
-subset of the same mapping).
+(containing a subset of the same mapping).

 ## Format of an SD-JWT